-Lena Booth is the associate dean of academic programs and finance professor at Thunderbird.
+Lena Booth is the senior associate dean of international academic partnerships and associate professor of finance at Thunderbird.
 She teaches strategic financial analysis, corporate financial management, global financial management, and advanced topics in finance such as global private equity.
 Born in Malaysia and educated in Singapore and the U.S., she speaks and writes English, Chinese, and Malay and speaks a few Chinese dialects.

 Booths teaching and research interests have taken her all over the world.
 She travels frequently to many cities in the United States and Canada, and to Asia and Europe.
 She has presented research and taught executives in France, Switzerland, Ireland, Italy, Brussels, Czech Republic, Turkey, Saudi Arabia, Australia, China, Hong Kong, Taipei, Korea, Japan, Singapore, Indonesia, and Malaysia.
 Booth's excellence and dedication in teaching have earned her several teaching awards multiple times: Outstanding Faculty Member in the Thunderbird full-time MBA program, Best Professor in the Thunderbird Global MBA program, and Best Professor in the Executive MBA program for LG executives.